devaajanne/weathertwin/README.md

 The JSON file of cities with their latitudes and longitudes has been created with AI.
 The base for the file has been this GitHub repository by lmfmaier: https://github.com/lmfmaier/cities-json

+This is the repository for the server-side application.
+For the client-side repository, see here: https://github.com/devaajanne/weathertwin-client.

 ## API documentation

 The app provides one endpoint, api/weatherdata.